bitovi/bishopfox-mcp-prototype/README.md

 - `POST /ask?organization_id=<orgid>`
   - Body: {query: "question to ask"}

+## Querier Client

+Goto cmd/querier and do `go run .` to run a the vibecoded demo CLI.

 ## Additional notes

 If running outside of the container, use the `.env` file.
 VSCode configurations can be set